Stuycs-K/final-project-liang-collin-zhang-yinwei/WORKLOG.md

 ## Yinwei Zhang

+### 05/22/24
+Created background sprites without inking.

 ### 05/24/24
-Implemented keyboard functions and helped tune gravity and forces for projectile.
+Implemented keyboard functions, keypad display, and helped tune gravity and forces for projectile.

-### date x

-info

-### date y
+### 05/25/24

-info
+Created prototypes for the sprites for the robot character.

+# 05/28/24
+Created the super charge bar mechanisms (implemented auto filling for now)